CasparKielwein/Aaargh/Brainstorming.md

 This file contains unsorted ideas.

-## Power Point Mechanisms.
+## Power-Point Mechanisms.
-* Damage Self / Trade HP for Power Points
+* Damage Self / Trade HP for Power-Points
-* Damage Allies for Power Points
+* Damage Allies for Power-Points
-* Gain Power Point on Kill
+* Gain Power-Point on Kill
 * Start the turn adjacent to a large number of enemies
 * End the turn adjacent to a large number of enemies